-Different departments in an organisation tend to unanimously agree on one principle: that they must avoid resorting to courts to resolve disputes!
+Different departments in an organisation tend to unanimously agree on one principle: that they must avoid resorting to courts to resolve commercial disputes!

 All departments view disputes as a distraction as they shift focus away from more important business needs.

 You would, however, be spared for thinking that the legal department would be one exception.
 Nevertheless, they are likely to be the MOST opposed to resolving disputes exercising litigation.

 Usually, their fears are borne out of cost and certainty considerations.
 For one, no skilled advocate would ever give even the strongest case anything over a 75% chance of success.
 Litigation can always end in surprises!

 Secondly, with a typical London solicitor charging around £450 an hour, the cost of running even a simple commercial litigation can be north of £100,000.

 It’s also worth remembering that costs follow the event, so a losing party is very likely to be ordered by the court to pay the lion’s share of the winner’s legal costs.